lasya-nekkanti/llm-safety-system/README.md

 - Documents are embedded using Sentence-BERT
 - Query–document similarity is computed via cosine similarity
 - The most relevant document is retrieved
-- The retrieval layer is modular and can be replaced with FAISS in production
+- The retrieval layer is modular and could be replaced with FAISS in a production setting.

 ---

 ### 3. Hallucination Detection (Post-generation)
-- Uses a Natural Language Inference (NLI) model
-- Checks whether the generated answer is **entailed** by the retrieved context
+- Uses sentence embedding similarity to compare generated answers with trusted reference facts.
+- Semantically distant outputs are flagged as potential hallucinations.
 - Non-entailed responses are flagged as hallucinations

 ---

 ## Evaluation

-The system is evaluated qualitatively by comparing:
+The system is evaluated qualitatively through controlled example scenarios, demonstrating how different safety detectors activate under different threat conditions.

-- **Without poisoning detection:** hallucinations observed
-- **With poisoning detection:** hallucinations reduced by blocking malicious context

-This demonstrates that many hallucinations originate from poisoned inputs rather than model limitations.

 ---

 ## Technologies Used
 - Python
-- HuggingFace Transformers
+- HuggingFace Sentence Transformers
-- Sentence-BERT
-- Natural Language Inference (NLI)
+- Transformer-based Embedding Models (MiniLM)
+- Semantic Similarity (Cosine Distance)
 - Retrieval-Augmented Generation (RAG)
-- AI Safety Techniques
+- Modular AI Safety Techniques

 ---